 Guide to Greek Life

-Although each organization is unique in its history, values, rituals, and members, all of our organizations hold the common bond of unity across our councils.
+Although each organization is unique in its history, values, rituals, and members, all of our organizations hold the common bond of unity across councils.
 As such, it is important you consider all of the various councils and organizations that make up our community since our growth and impact relies upon the contributions of each and every organization’s members.
-We encourage potential members to research each of our organizations to learn about the best things each and every organization can provide!
+We encourage potential members to research each of our organizations to learn about the meaningful impact each organization can provide!

 Go ‘Dores, and Go Greek!